ORNL-AMO/AMO-Tools-Desktop/README.md

 ## Dependencies
 - Node.js LTS (https://nodejs.org/en/)
+    - Due to legacy dependencies required by MEASUR and the dependent AMO-Tool-Suite, **MEASUR's targeted Node version must be used**.
+This version can be found in package.json "engines".
 ## Build for Development
 - To remove node modules, dist, and related package-lock: `npm run clean` from the root project directory
 - To install all required packages: `npm install`